 Back-to-school physicals/sports exams

-According to the Baystate Children’s Hospital pediatrician, it’s a good idea to schedule a yearly physical exam for your child – so that doctors can monitor you child’s health and development – and there is no better time than using the back-to-school season as a reminder each year to schedule those well-child visits.
+According to the Baystate Children’s Hospital pediatrician, it’s a good idea to schedule a yearly physical exam for your child.
+Doctors can monitor you child’s health and development, and there is no better time than using the back-to-school season as a reminder each year to schedule those well-child visits.

 A sports physical is very different from an annual check-up exam.
 Interscholastic athletics requires an MIAA (Massachusetts Interscholastic Athletic Association) form.
 This form has a questionnaire that inquires about the student’s health history and family history.
 A focused physical exam is targeted on joints and muscles and cardiovascular health.
 One of the purposes of the exam is to insure that athletes are healthy and avoid injury from underlying undiagnosed conditions.